Baseline-Blockchain/baseline-node/README.md

    ```bash
    baseline-wallet --config config.json setup --encrypt
    ```
    The CLI guides you through creating (and optionally encrypting) the deterministic wallet so you can request payout/operational addresses via `baseline-wallet newaddress`.
+The wallet auto-creates an initial receiving address; view it (and any later ones) with `baseline-wallet --config config.json listaddresses`, and see per-address balances with `baseline-wallet --config config.json balances`.
 Wallet funds are distinct from the pool payout key, but you can sweep rewards into the wallet by importing the pool WIF or by mining directly to a wallet-derived address.

 ## Wallet CLI (`tools/wallet_cli.py`)